 It’s been two weeks since the election, and we now wait with dread for the MAGA regime to take over and reformat, or at least attempt to reformat, American society.
 I’ve already written one post – I called it an election post-mortem, but it was really more of a reaction to the gut punch, immediate thoughts post.
 Like many of us, I’ve been consuming tons of post-election content as we all process this historic event.
 Here are some deeper thoughts, bringing in a little social theory.

 Now that the votes are mostly counted, it is plain that Trump will beat his 2020 popular vote, by 3 or 4%.
 Harris will fall far short of Biden’s 2020 vote, which is the essential story of her loss.
-It’s a shame, given that she will have the fourth highest total of votes in Presidential election history, after her opponent in this election, and both candidates in the 2020 election.
+It’s a shame, given that she will likely have the third highest total of votes in Presidential election history, after only Biden in 2020 and her opponent in this election.
 As I put it earlier, she wasn’t unpopular – she just wasn’t quite popular enough, for a post-2020 candidate.

 Assuming that there was no fraud (let’s not go down that conspiracy hole), the problem for Harris was clearly turnout, which then intersected with the brutal equation of the swing states and the electoral college.
 Where did those millions of Biden 2020 votes go, that might have tipped the balance?